-Outpatient General Pediatrics:
+Outpatient Pediatrics:

+This is an outpatient rotation where the clerk will be exposed to common outpatient pediatric complaints.
+These are referral based clinics.
 The clerk will gain experience working with General Pediatricians either in a community or hospital based outpatient practice.
-These practices see patients who are referred for concerns, so this is an opportunity to help develop skills in managing children with medical and mental health issues.
+These practices see patients who are referred for a wide variety of pediatric concerns, so this is an opportunity to help develop skills in managing children with medical, behavioral and mental health issues.
+The clerk is expected to acquire knowledge about presentation, assessment and management of common pediatric issues, present information and document histories and physicals.
+The objectives of presentation are as follows: